Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 The Ethiopic script uses the so-called 'alphabetic' baseline, which is the same as for Latin and many other scripts.
 There is some variability from letter to letter in the height of the letter forms and in the positioning relative to the baseline, but the differences are small.

-By way of example, fig_baselines compares Latin and Ethiopic glyphs from Noto fonts.
+By way of example, Figure 18 compares Latin and Ethiopic glyphs from Noto fonts.
 The maximum height of Ethiopic letters with a top bar is about the Latin ascender height, with 'serifs' that rise very slightly higher.
 Note, however, that the height of the Ethiopic glyphs varies from letter to letter, and other Ethiopic letters are set to the Latin cap height.
 Noto letters sit on the alphabetic baseline.
 No glyphs reach below the Latin descender extension.

 If diacritics are applied above the Ethiopic letters, they will increase the overall line height.

-fig_baselines_kefa compares Latin and Ethiopic glyphs from the Kefa and Nyala fonts.
+Figure 19 compares Latin and Ethiopic glyphs from the Kefa and Nyala fonts.
 The Kefa Ethiopic letters are less regular in height and are on the whole just slightly taller compared to the Noto fonts.
 All fonts are similar, however.

 You can experiment with counter styles using the Counter styles converter.
 Patterns for using these styles in CSS can be found in Ready-made Counter Styles, and we use the names of those patterns here to refer to the various styles.